-- a) The heater uses an 8mm (5/16") gas connection but can be fitted with an adaptor to take 1/4" copper pipe if preferred. - b) The gas supply should be connected with copper gas pipe with an isolating valve and all connections made with brass compression fittings, fitted with copper olives. - c) Both the air inlet and exhaust hoses MUST be sealed with silicone (tape or beading) to ensure a gas tight seal and must be inspected annually in accordance with national regulations. - d) When the gas line is complete all joints should be tested for leaks using leak detection solution - NEVER WITH A NAKED FLAME. - Gas pressure should be verified where the gas pipe connects to the heater using a low pressure gauge or "U" tube, any tests or connections should only be undertaken by a registered person (see item a) on page 2).

-NOTE.
-Net Heat Input: 2.9kw, average consumption 225 g/h.
+- a) The heater uses an 8mm (5/16") gas connection but can be fitted with an adaptor to take 1/4" copper pipe if preferred. - b) The gas supply should be connected with copper gas pipe with an isolating valve and all connections made with brass compression fittings, fitted with copper olives. - c) When the gas line is complete all joints should be tested for leaks using leak detection solution - NEVER WITH A NAKED FLAME. - d) Gas pressure should be verified where the gas pipe connects to the heater using a low pressure gauge or "U" tube, any tests or connections should only be undertaken by a registered person (see item a) on page 2). - e) NOTE.
+Net Heat Input: 2.1kw, average consumption 148 g/h.